 The European Union has improved the Markets in Financial Instruments Directive (MiFID) to increase transparency in the financial markets and achieve sustainable economic growth.
 The European Union has run MiFID since 2007.
 Also, in 2018, MiFID was replaced by MiFID II, an updated legal regulation.

-MiFID meaning is a European regulation that enhances transparency in financial markets and standardizes regulatory disclosures for companies operating in the European Union in order to achieve sustainable economic growth in Europe.
-MiFID regulation has taken new measures, such as businesses' transparency requirements when trading, and financial firms have set the standards of behavior to follow.
+MiFID meaning is a European regulation that enhances transparency in financial markets and standardizes regulatory disclosures for companies operating in the European Union to achieve sustainable economic growth in Europe.
+MiFID regulation has taken new measures, such as businesses' transparency requirements when trading, and financial firms have set behavior standards to follow.
 The MiFID ii directive Directive was prepared in 2004 and came into force in 2007.
 MiFID has generally revealed the following; execution of business and organization requirements for investment firms, authorization for regulated markets, regulatory reporting to prevent market misuse, rules on transparency for commercial shares, and the acceptance of financial instruments to trade.

 MiFID II affects all investment services, including banks and non-banks.
 In other words, it briefly covers all kinds of financial services.
 This Directive does not directly regulate private investors but instead regulates firms that operate on behalf of individuals.
 MiFID 2 promotes infrastructure improvement while helping them provide the most transparent and useful service to their customers.
 In addition to these, fixed income markets, derivative markets, treasury transactions, accounting are also affected by MiFID 2.